Brennwert/roomyBox/README.md

 # roomyBox
 This is an application-bundle and UI meant to be nice having around on a touchscreen-computer somewhere in your house.
 Turns the screen on when you enter the room and resumes your music that stopped when you left.
-Shows you clock, weather, musicplayer or any other widget you'd like to code.<br>
+Shows you clock, weather, musicplayer or any other widget you'd like to code yourself.<br>
 The frontend is built on ReactJS (were my first steps with it).
-The backend is a Perl Dancer2 server.
+The backend is a Perl Dancer2 server.<br>
+Used APIs: OpenWeatherMap, VoiceRSS
 <br><br>
 <img src="http://roomybox.wolf.place/images/screenshots/screenshot1.png" width="400">
 <img src="http://roomybox.wolf.place/images/screenshots/screenshot2.png" width="400">